December 2, 2019

 18 Thou hast ascended on high, thou hast led captivity captive: thou hast received gifts for men; yea, for the rebellious also, that the LORD God might dwell among them.
 19 Blessed be the Lord, who daily loadeth us with benefits, even the God of our salvation.
 Selah.
 (Psalm 68:18-19)

-We will go through the 7 grace gifts in an outline type method for this article, although books could be written on each one.
+Although books could be written on each one of the grace gifts, this article will go through the 7 in an outline type method.
 We are just getting a taste in order to see a larger picture later.

 prophecy; let us prophesy according to the proportion of faith: